 How is Deepfactor different from traditional Application Security tools? #

 Deepfactor is designed, from the ground-up, to be cloud-native first and developer first.
-It is also designed as an integrated platform that combines dependency & container scans (SCA), runtime security insights (container security), software bill of materials (SBOM), and Dynamic Application Security Testing (DAST) into one simple and powerful tool.
+It is also designed as an integrated platform that combines dependency & container scans (SCA), runtime SCA, runtime security insights (container security) and, software bill of materials (SBOM) into one simple and powerful tool.

 With an integrated platform for detecting risks in application code, dependencies, container images and web/API interfaces, Deepfactor eliminates the need to buy multiple tools and saves engineering teams time and effort by automating the process of researching vulnerabilities and finding resolutions.